Agave: Taxonomy

 The genus name Agave come from the Ancient Greek αγαυή agauê from ἀγαυός agauós meaning "illustrious, noble" having to do with very tall flower spikes found on its many species.

 The genus Agave was erected by Carl Linnaeus in 1753, initially with four species.
 The first listed was Agave americana, now the type species.
 In the Cronquist system and others, Agave was placed in the family Liliaceae, but phylogenetic analyses of DNA sequences later showed it did not belong there.
 In the APG II system, Agave was placed in the segregated family Agavaceae.
 When this system was superseded by the APG III system in 2009, the Agavaceae were subsumed into the expanded family Asparagaceae, and Agave was treated as one of 18 genera in the subfamily Agavoideae, a position retained in the APG IV system of 2016.
+However, Agavaceae had regained its taxonomic status as an independent family by 2020.

 Agaves and close relatives have long presented significant taxonomic difficulty.
 These difficulties could be due to the relatively young evolutionary age of the group (major diversification events of the group most likely occurred 8–10 million years ago), ease of hybridization between species (and even genera), incomplete lineage sorting, and long generation times.
-Within a species, morphological variations can be considerable, especially in cultivation; a number of named species may actually just be variants of original wild-type species that horticulturalists bred to appear unique in cultivation.
+Within a species, morphological variations can be considerable, especially in cultivation; a number of named species may be variants of original wild-type species that horticulturalists bred to appear unique in cultivation.

-Molecular phylogenetic analyses from 1996 onwards repeatedly showed that the previously separate genera Manfreda, Polianthes and Prochnyanthes were embedded in Agave, as traditionally circumscribed, making Agave paraphyletic.
-These genera are now combined with Agave to form Agave sensu lato, which contains about 252 species total.
-Traditionally, the genus Agave was circumscribed to be composed of about 166 species.

-In some of the older classifications, Agave was divided into two subgenera, Agave and Littaea, based on the form of the inflorescence.
-These two subgenera are probably not monophyletic.
-A 2019 classification uses three subgenera: